Nick Kisner: Professional career

 Shortly after winning the silver medal at the US Men's National Championships, Kisner decided to turn professional.
 Kisner made his debut January 31, 2010, against world ranked kickboxer, Francois Ambang.

 He went 12–0–1 in his first 13 matches before losing a split decision against fellow undefeated boxer Junior Wright.
 In 2015, he lost a competitive, 10-round decision on CBS sports network to former World title challenger, and boxing superstar Lateef Kayode.
 Several fights later, he defeated ranked contender Brian Holstein in Columbus, Ohio to capture the WBA USA National Championship title.

 In 2017, Kisner traveled to Belgium to fight Ryad Merhy in a match for the WBA Intercontinental title, losing in the fourth round.

 In 2018, Kisner defended his title in a rematch against Brian Holstein in Columbus, Ohio.
-A few months later, he then fought against USBA #15 contender Scott Sigmon in a 10 round bout, for the NABP Cruiserweight Championship in July 2018.
-Kisner went on to win a 10 round decision in the bout, to capture the North American Boxing Partners (NABP) Cruiserweight title.
+A few months later, he then fought against USBA #15 contender Scott Sigmon in a 10-round bout, for the NABP Cruiserweight Championship in July 2018.
+Kisner went on to win a 10-round decision in the bout, to capture the North American Boxing Partners (NABP) Cruiserweight title.

 In April 2019, Kisner moved up to the heavyweight division to challenge European champion Otto Wallin on Showtime.
-The fight was called a no contest after the first round after Kisner sufferered a cut over his right eye from a headbutt from Wallin early in the first round.
+The fight was called a no contest after the first round after Kisner suffered a cut over his right eye from a headbutt from Wallin early in the first round.

 He then in February 2020 dropped back down to the cruiserweight division to take on undefeated Sam Crossed for the Maryland state cruiserweight title in a highly anticipated local fight.
 Due to the Maryland State Boxing Commission still keeping the cruiserweight limit at the original weight of 190 lbs, Kisner weighed in at a career low of 190 lbs, for the state title fight.
 Kisner went on to dominate Crossed over 10 rounds to collect the state title.

 It was then announced later in the year of 2020, Kisner would challenge then champion Beibut Shumenov for the WBA Cruiserweight World Championship in December.
 The fight was later on postponed, and then the fight was cancelled shortly after that.